 - Main Navigation - The Main Navigation displays below the header.

 - Folder - When you're viewing a page within a folder, a navigation bar will appear below the banner (or below the header if there is no banner) displaying all the pages in the folder.
 The folder navigation bar doesn't display on mobile unless mobile styles are disabled.

-- Category Navigation - This navigation bar displays on a Products Page once you’ve added categories to one or more products.
-If the category navigation is hidden, check Show Category Navigation in the Style Editor.
+- Category Navigation - This navigation bar displays on a Products Page after you’ve added categories to one or more products.
+If the category navigation is hidden, check Show Category Navigation in Site Styles.

 - Footer - Links from your Footer Navigation appear in a bar above the footer.

 Styling the navigation bars

 The tweaks in the Navigation section of Site Styles affect all navigation bars:

 - Font - Set the font and size

 - Background Color - Set the background color of the bars